-There’s certain words in Dutch culture that should be avoided while giving compliments.
-This is because they make a compliment sound insincere and give it a negative tone.
+In Dutch culture, certain words should be avoided when giving compliments as they can make the compliment seem insincere and carry a negative connotation.

 The words “bijzonder” (special), “apart” (different) or “speciaal”(special) are often regarded as insincere compliments in Dutch.
 It even sounds quite sarcastic.

 For example, if someone calls a child “een speciaal kind” (a special child) it is often meant that the child is probably strange or badly behaved.

 A “bijzonder” (special) painting often means that it is not to the person’s liking.
 It is best to avoid these words while giving a compliment in Dutch, in order not to offend anyone.